deltatrelabs/deltatre-global-azure-torino-2022/README.md

 python export.py --weights yolov5x6.pt --imgsz 1280 1280 --include onnx
 ```

 >It is not required to export all the pre-trained models.
-Please, check on the [YOLOv5 pre-trained model release page](https://github.com/ultralytics/yolov5/releases) for the ones that fit the requirements.
+Please, check on the [YOLOv5 pre-trained model release page](https://github.com/ultralytics/yolov5/releases) for the ones that fit your requirements.
 >We can specify the ***GPU id*** to use with the ***--device*** option.
 For example, if we want to export the pre-trained model YOLOv5x6 in ONNX format using the first CUDA GPU capable on our machine, we can run the following command:
 >
 >```ps